jingwen-z/jingwen-z.github.io/_posts/2021-01-17-multiple-kpis-in-retailing-1.md

 ## Turnover of transactions
 [datapine][r3] uses this indicator in their dashboard.
-Transactions' turnover measures the number of sales during a specific period.
+Transactions' turnover measures the value of sales during a specific period.
 It can help you to understand if some products bring more value than others in different periods or different zones.